<tc>Mulching - save water and promote growth</tc>

 Wildkräuter

-Things to consider when using
+Things to consider when using:

 Other important factors to consider

-Summary - What to consider when mulching
+Summary - What needs to be considered when mulching

 • pH value for sensitive plants